 One of the benefits of the current authorization/appropriations process is the agency's accountability to the taxpayer.
 I cannot think of any government agency that does not want its money without strings from Congress and I have never known an era where government spending was not described as "constrained."
-When pressed for what is not being funded in modernization, the response is that new technology is actually being deployed and that is certainly something to which I can personally attest as a user of the system.
+When pressed for what is not being funded in modernization, the grudging response is that new technology is being deployed and that is certainly something to which I can personally attest as a user of the system.
 Of course, industry is then told the central issue is not modernization funding today but in the future while also being reminded that other aspects of the FAA suffer as a result of budgetary tradeoffs.
-NATA believes that before accepting this at face value one must ask -- is the agency doing everything it can to operate at its most efficient?
+NATA believes that before accepting this at face value, one must ask -- is the agency doing everything it can to operate at its most efficient?
 If not, what additional authorities does it need to achieve that goal?
-Again, such authorities, and most importantly the actual will to use of them, would most assuredly deliver on Chairman Shuster's goal of transformational change.

 Certainly, the FAA, as well as other agencies of the federal government that depend on discretionary funding, has been impacted by the budget impasses between Congress and the Administration.
 Experience tells us though that there is a limit to which discretionary spending can be reduced.
 In fact, it was the inability to bring to the House floor a transportation appropriation bill that resulted in the Ryan-Murray budget deal that has provided us with stable FAA funding for the past few fiscal years.
-A user fee funded agency is not necessarily exempt from sequestration.
-So again, should the Congress consider changes to the current funding stream or instead provide the agency with a clear, unambiguous exemption from the impacts of sequestration and governmental shutdowns?
+A user-fee funded agency is not necessarily exempt from sequestration.
+So again, should the Congress consider changes to the current funding stream or instead provide the agency with a clear, unambiguous exemption from the impacts of sequestration and government shutdowns?

 Further, we cannot underestimate the potential impact of separating air traffic from the agency's safety functions.
-Administrator Huerta indicated just last week that breaking down stovepipes means close interaction between the operations and safety functions of FAA.
-Turning the FAA's safety organization into solely a regulatory body, including overseeing operational standards, creates potential unintended consequences that might undermine many of the efficiencies that would come from a new air traffic control structure.
+Administrator Huerta recently observed that breaking down stovepipes means close interaction between the operations and safety functions of FAA.
+Turning the FAA's safety organization into a solely regulatory body, including overseeing operational standards, creates potential unintended consequences that might undermine many of the efficiencies that would come from a new air traffic control structure.